ubidots/ubidots-arduino-ethernet/README.md

 Ubidots-Ethernet is an Arduino library for interacting with Ubidots through its API with The Arduino Ethernet Shield.

+**IMPORTANT NOTE**: This library was tested using a shield with W5100 chip Ethernet controller.

 ## Requiremets

 * [Arduino UNO](https://www.arduino.cc/en/Main/ArduinoBoardUno)